Miami Vice: Impact on popular culture

 Replica 1972 Ferrari Daytona Spyder (actually a modified Chevrolet Corvette), The car driven by Don Johnson in Miami Vice until season three.

 Miami Vice was a groundbreaking police program of the 1980s.
 It had a notable impact on the decade's popular fashions and set the tone for the evolution of police drama.
-Series such as Homicide: Life on the Street, NYPD Blue, and the Law & Order (franchise), though being markedly different in style and theme from Miami Vice, followed its lead in breaking the genre's mold; Dick Wolf, creator and executive producer of the Law & Order franchise, was a writer and later executive producer of Miami Vice.
+Series such as Homicide: Life on the Street, NYPD Blue, and the Law & Order franchise, though being markedly different in style and theme from Miami Vice, followed its lead in breaking the genre's mold; Dick Wolf, creator and executive producer of the Law & Order franchise, was a writer and later executive producer of Miami Vice.
 Parodies and pastiches of it have continued decades after it airs, such as the Only Fools and Horses Christmas episode "Miami Twice" (1991) and Moonbeam City (2015).

 The video game Grand Theft Auto: Vice City, published by Rockstar Games in 2002, is heavily inspired by Miami Vice in multiple ways.
 It is set in a stylized 1980s Miami-inspired fictional city named "Vice City".
 Philip Michael Thomas voices one of the main characters, Lance Vance.
 "Crockett's Theme" is featured on the Emotion 98.3 in-game radio station.
 Two undercover police officers chosen from a selection of six character models resembling characters from Miami Vice appear in a police sports car within the game when the player obtains a three-star wanted level.
 In the prequel, Grand Theft Auto: Vice City Stories, there are two officers in the multiplayer mode named Cracker and Butts, an apparent parody of Crockett and Tubbs.

 Many of the fashion styles and trends popularized by the TV show, such as fast cars and speed boats, unshaven beard stubble, a T-shirt under pastel suits, no socks, rolled up sleeves, boat shoes and Ray Ban sunglasses symbolize the stereotypical image of 1980s fashion and culture.

+"Crockett's Theme" was covered by British band The French in a BBC Radio 1 Maida Vale session for John Peel in 2004, a re-recorded version was released by Darren Hayman and the Audio Antihero label in September 2026.

 It has built an awareness of Miami in young people who had never thought of visiting Miami.